 Fast furniture often equates to subpar materials, shoddy assembly, and an inability to hold up to the wear and tear of everyday living.
 And it shows: Pilling fabrics, torn seams, squeaky joints, oh my!
 You’ll be hard-pressed to find a fast furniture maker with satisfactory customer service offering any substantial return or repair policy.
 Fast furniture is hardly worth the purchase when it will just need to be replaced in a year or two.
 Most consumers would prefer to invest a little more in their furniture knowing it’ll last.

-Why rent: It’s an easy way to find high-quality pieces for your home or business.
+Why rent: It’s an easy way to home furniture rental for your home or business.
 Brook invests in reliable, well-crafted furniture and decor made to last through multiple rentals.
 Plus, we make every effort to repair and refurbish damaged, worn items to extend the life of each piece.
 Renting is also an affordable option until you’re ready to invest in furnishings you’ll own for years to come.

 Don’t blink—trends move quickly, both in fashion and in furniture.
 Fast furniture seeks to capitalize on these trends, then it’s on to the next.
 But how do you know if you’re ready to commit fully to industrial farmhouse?
 Scandinavian modernism?
 Fast furniture offers a fast fix, but when your taste changes, you’re stuck with a mediocre sofa.